Uniform Inference in High-Dimensional Threshold Regression Models: Monte Carlo Simulation and Applications

 \subsection{Government Spending and GDP}

-\cite{ramey2018government} provide theoretical and empirical background on the effect of a military news shock on government spending and GDP and use state-dependence LP to estimate impulse responses.
-Later, \cite{10.1093/ectj/utae012} reestimate the impulse responses through a state-dependence HDLP specification while including more lags for a robustness check.
-However, the threshold point defining the state of the economy by \cite{ramey2018government} and \cite{10.1093/ectj/utae012} is based on a predetermined standard.
+\cite{ramey2018government} provide theoretical and empirical background on the effect of a military news shock on government spending and GDP and use state-dependent LP to estimate impulse responses.
+Later, \cite{hdlp} reestimate the impulse responses through a state-dependenct HDLP specification while including more lags for a robustness check.
+However, the threshold point defining the state of the economy in both literatures is based on a predetermined standard.
 For example, defining the state as slack when the unemployment rate exceeds 6.5 percent (the US Federal Reserve's standard).
 A state is defined as a zero lower bound (ZLB) when the 3-month Treasury bill rates are below 0.5 percent.
 We thus apply a high-dimensional local projection threshold model to find a theoretically more accurate threshold point to define the state and estimate the impulse responses accordingly.
 The model is as follows,

 where $Y_i$ includes real per capita GDP and government spending, $x_i$ is the military spending news shock, $\boldsymbol{z}_i$ includes lags of the news, GDP, government spending, and tax.
-We use a quarterly dataset from 1889Q1 to 2015Q4 which is available at \url{https://econweb.ucsd.edu/~vramey/research.html#govt}. \footnote{Section II.B in \cite{ramey2018government} provides a more detailed description of the data and variables.} The time series length is 161, spanning a long U.S. history.
-It includes many prolonged periods of slack and extended periods of near-zero bound, allowing us to estimate the impulse responses over reasonable horizons with non-changing states.
-We use one lag of the 3-month Treasury bill rate or one lag of the unemployment rate as the threshold variable. \footnote{Section IV.
-A. and Section V.A in \cite{ramey2018government} present the narrative reasons for the choice of the variable to define the state of the economy.}
+We use a quarterly dataset from 1889Q1 to 2015Q4.\footnote{The dataset is available at \url{https://econweb.ucsd.edu/~vramey/research.html\#govt}.} Section II.B in \cite{ramey2018government} provides a more detailed description of the data and variables.
+The time series length is 161, spanning a long U.S. history.
+It includes many prolonged periods of slack state and extended periods of near-zero bound state, allowing us to estimate the impulse responses over reasonable horizons with non-changing states.
+We use one lag of the 3-month Treasury bill rate or one lag of the unemployment rate as the threshold variable.
+Section IV.
+A. and Section V.A in \cite{ramey2018government} present the narrative reasons for the choice of the variable to define the state of the economy.